 - What pollutants are being emitted?

 Vehicles emit an array of pollutants.
 EPA standards control the allowable emission levels of nitrogen oxides (NOx), hydrocarbons, carbon monoxide, carbon dioxide, particulate matter, and certain toxic chemicals.
 The VW defeat device affects the way the NOx control system operates, resulting in higher NOx emission levels from these vehicles than from vehicles with properly operating emission controls.

 - How does NOx pollution affect people’s health?

 NOx pollution contributes to atmospheric levels of nitrogen dioxide, ground-level ozone, and fine particulate matter.
 Exposure to these pollutants has been linked with a range of serious health effects, including increased asthma attacks and other respiratory illnesses that can be serious enough to send people to the hospital.
 Exposure to ozone and particulate matter have also been associated with premature death due to respiratory-related or cardiovascular-related effects.
 Children, the elderly, and people with pre-existing respiratory disease are particularly at risk for health effects of these pollutants.

 - How much more pollution is being emitted than should be?

-NOx emission levels from the 2.0 liter vehicles are 10 – 40 times higher than emission standards.
-NOx emissions levels from the 3.0 liter vehicles are up to nine times higher than the emission standards.
+NOx emission levels from the 2.0 liter vehicles with defeat devices were 10 – 40 times higher than emission standards.
+NOx emissions levels from the 3.0 liter vehicles were up to nine times higher than the emission standards.

 - Is this contributing to bad air quality in my city/area?